afnog/afnog.github.io/sse/crypto/presentation.md

 * The process of proving one's identity.
   * The primary forms of host-to-host authentication on the Internet today are name-based or address-based, both of which are notoriously weak.
-* Cryptography can help establish identity for authentication purposes
+* Cryptography can help establish identity for authentication purposes (how?)

+--

+  * Can prove that you possess a secret
+  * Or that you spent a LOT of energy to brute-force it

 ---